Byron Chamberlain

-Byron Daniel Chamberlain (born October 17, 1971) is a former professional American football tight end in the National Football League.
-He played professionally for the Denver Broncos, Minnesota Vikings, and the Washington Redskins.
-Chamberlain won back-to-back Super Bowl championships as a member of the Denver Broncos (XXXII & XXXIII).
+Byron Daniel Chamberlain (born October 17, 1971) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Wayne State Wildcats.
+He was selected in the seventh round of the 1995 NFL draft and played professionally for the Denver Broncos, Minnesota Vikings, and the Washington Redskins.
+Chamberlain won back-to-back Super Bowl championships as a member of the Broncos (XXXII & XXXIII).
 He was voted to the 2002 Pro Bowl while with the Vikings.

 Early life

 Chamberlain was born in Honolulu, Hawaii.
 Byron grew up in San Diego, CA. After his mother remarried, his family moved to Texas.
 He attended and graduated from Eastern Hills High School in Fort Worth, Texas.
 Chamberlain was a star in football, baseball and track for the Highlanders.